Find Your Ideal AI Setup

 How This Guide Works

-Instead of prescribing one universal setup, this page gives you prompt packs for a planning conversation with a general AI assistant.
-Use Claude, ChatGPT, Gemini, or a similar tool you already trust.
+Instead of prescribing one universal setup, this page gives you prompt packs for a planning conversation with a capable assistant.
+Use Claude, ChatGPT, Gemini, NotebookLM when the decision depends on dense source material, or a workspace assistant you already trust when it has enough context for the decision.

-Freshness note: These prompts were updated on March 7, 2026 to reflect current AI engineering workflow choices, including editor-first, terminal-first, privacy-first, and approval-heavy team setups.
+Freshness note: These prompts were updated on April 23, 2026 to reflect current AI workflow choices, including source-grounded notebook workflows, shared workspace agents, builder-layer agent platforms, chat-planner-plus-execution, editor-first, terminal-first, and privacy-first setups.

 Prompt 1: Beginner Project Path